- Purpose and Applicability

 - UW eSignatures (DocuSign) is an electronic signatures service provider, centrally managed and supported by UW-IT.

-- DocuSign is not valid for FDA-regulated research (see FDA-Regulated research under Requirements specific to electronic consent documentation).
+- DocuSign is not valid for FDA-regulated research (details in Requirements specific to electronic consent documentation).

 Regulatory requirements.
 Electronic documentation of consent must meet the same requirements as for handwritten signatures in addition to the following requirements that are specific to electronic consent documentation: